Skip to main content

 • Mask fit tests are valid for 24 months from the date of your last test.

-• If your mask is expired or will expire during your training:
+• If your mask is expired or will expire during your training, please complete a new mask fit test.

 Please visit the occupational health office at your training site to complete you mask fit test.